Women in Turkey: Employment

 On 19 October 2017, Turkish Enterprise and Business Confederation (TÜRKONFED) Chairman said that half of the women in Turkey's labor force are unregistered and that the ratio of unregistered women workers in the country is much higher than that of men.
 He also, said that Turkey must raise women's participation in the workforce to ensure sustainable development, adding that Turkey is the only country in Europe with an employment rate among women lower than 40 percent.

 As of 2018, just 34% of women in Turkey work, by far the lowest of the 35 industrialised countries of the Organisation for Economic Co-operation and Development (OECD) where the average is 63%.

 On 19 June 2018, the European Court of Human Rights has fined Turkey 11,000 euros over the government-owned electricity distribution company's refusal to appoint a woman as a security officer on account of her gender.
 In October 1999 the female applicant, Hülya Ebru Demirel, passed a civil service exam and was informed that she would be appointed as a security officer at the Kilis branch of the Turkish Electricity Distribution company (TEDAŞ).
 However, the company refused to appoint her, citing her failure to fulfil the condition for the position to be "a man who has completed military service".
 The applicant initially won a discrimination court case against the company in 2001 but that decision was overturned on appeal by the Supreme Administrative Court in December 2002.
 Demirel's subsequent appeals were all reported to be unsuccessful, which ultimately led her to lodge an appeal at the ECHR on 17 June 2008.

+As of 2025, structural inequalities continue to limit Turkish women in the workplace: "Women are overrepresented in low-paid, low-security sectors such as care work, education, textiles, and retail, while underrepresented in male-dominated fields like construction, transport, engineering, and technology.
+Even within female-dominated sectors, women often occupy lower-level positions, while leadership roles remain largely inaccessible."